graphcommerce-org/graphcommerce/docs/content/framework/readme.md

 GraphCommerce is a front-end framework used for building headless Magento e-commerce storefronts in React.
-It includes the structure, components, and tooling you need to get started so you can spend your time styling and designing high end e-commerce progressive web apps (PWA).
+It includes the structure, components, and tooling you need to get started so you can spend your time styling and designing high-end e-commerce progressive web apps (PWA).

 ### Framework concepts and components